darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 For the histogram, click towards the right-hand side of the histogram and then drag right to increase or drag left to decrease the exposure.
 In a similar manner you can control the black level by clicking and dragging in the left-hand side.

-For horizontal waveform and RGB parade, drag the upper portion of the histogram up/down to increase/decrease exposure.
+For horizontal waveform and RGB parade, drag the upper portion of the scope up/down to increase/decrease exposure.
 Drag the lower portion up/down to increase/decrease the black level.

 For vertical waveform and RGB parade scopes, the corresponding regions are to the right (exposure) and left (black level).